LiliImerlishvili/QA-Portfolio/Checklists/README.md

 - **Google Sheets / Excel**
 - **Confluence or Notion** – for team-wide accessibility
 - **BrowserStack / Emulators** – for multi-device checks

+---
+🔒 NDA Notice

+All Test-checklists are anonymized.
+Real brand names, URLs, or sensitive client assets were removed or replaced according to NDA restrictions.
+Only testing logic and QA methodologies are shown.